Warehouse management system: Comparison with other software packages

 Inventory Management Software is used in many industries, such as manufacturing, retail and hospitality.
 Like warehouse management systems, its foundational feature is tracking stock levels of different materials.
 These two types of software begin to differ at more advanced levels.
 For example, a service business with a relatively simple ‘warehouse’ or storeroom is more likely to require features that analyse the cost of materials it consumes, or the optimal moment to purchase additional stock, rather than complex WMS features that focus on efficient movement of material within the warehouse itself.

 Many Enterprise Resource Planning systems include a warehouse management module or set of modules.
 The core logic of an ERP system is transactional in nature; its purpose is to connect operational and commercial data to accounting and financial decision-making.
 As a result, its warehouse modules tend to focus on the metrics that are immediately and obviously relevant from a financial point of view, and tend to lack the sophistication of advanced WMS's.

 Integrated Supply Chain Management software packages tend to bring together warehouse management with transportation management and additional functionality.
 Unlike ERP systems, these systems usually focus on operational needs.
 However, like ERP systems they tend to lack the depth and configurability of a specialised WMS.

 The terms Warehouse Control and Warehouse Execution systems are sometimes used interchangeably with each other and with warehouse management systems.
 However, a WCS traditionally manages motorised equipment such as conveyor belts, as may be found in facilities handling high-volume, low-variety materials.
 As automation equipment has grown more sophisticated, it has been employed in more complex facilities, giving rise to WES nomenclature for systems that integrate advanced controls and WMS capabilities.
 As more features are added to each side, the distinction between a high-end WES and WMS blurs.

 Yard Management Software is generally aimed at large facilities and organisations that manage their own transport fleet.
 It can be a standalone system, or a module of a WMS or SCMS.
 In terms of functionality, a YMS may track an inventory of vehicles, parking spaces and resources, coordinate the movement of full and empty trailers, or manage appointments in order to better predict workload.

 Dock Scheduling may be available as a component of a YMS, SCMS or WMS, but usually with a low level of sophistication.
 Standalone dock scheduling software more frequently includes features that acquire data about incoming loads in advance, or restrict carriers to specific time slots or durations.

+Warehouse optimization software (WOS) is a decision-support layer that works alongside a WMS.
+WOS is deployed in order to provide specialized optimization and decision-support across warehouse operations to improve storage, picking and packing decisions.